ElcoLuijendijk/intro_earth_science_informatics/readme.md

 * [Exercise 2]()

-# Aims of the course
+# Aims of these exercises

 * Get familiar with visualizing and the analysis of timeseries data
 * Get familiar with visualizing and the analysis of subsurface data